 The study found that 58 percent of separated parents did not believe a ‘good’ separation is possible when children are involved with more than half conceding that even despite their best efforts to minimise the pain of divorce on their children, that the experience had had a negative impact on their children.

 Whether or not you are married, if their children involved, getting the right solution for everyone is essential.
-This our experience family lawyers can help.
+And that’s where our highly experienced family lawyers can help.

 Click here to read more about the law surrounding divorce, relationship breakdown and children